Maintaining your teeth and gums, as you age, is an important step in sustaining your general health and well-being.

 Exercising, eating right and regular health checks are important – but looking after your teeth and gums is also essential.
 Good dental health will help you to enjoy a long, happy and healthy life.

-Routine visiting to our Brisbane Dental Clinic every 6 months, for a thorough examination and clean, will enable us to detect a dental problem early and solve it without additional complication.
+Routine visiting to our Herman Advanced Dental every 6 months, for a thorough examination and clean, will enable us to detect a dental problem early and solve it without additional complication.

 It is also essential to brush at least twice each day (after breakfast and dinner) and floss once a day.
 This will prevent decay and gum disease.
 Speak with our team during your next visit, for more information on preventive care and hygiene.

 If your teeth become damaged, lost or simply worn over time, there are a number of options available to treat these problems.

 If teeth are lost, then Dental Implants, Dentures or Bridges may be an option for you.

 If a tooth needs rebuilding, then Crowns, Inlays or Onlays could be the solution.

 For cosmetic changes, Tooth Whitening, Veneers and Bonding are amongst some of the treatments that you could consider.

 During your initial consultation, we will evaluate your dental condition and work with you to determine the best treatment option for your individual situation.

 Achieving optimal dental health has the power to change your life for the better.
 Just a few of the major benefits dentistry treatment may provide patients include;